just-the-docs/just-the-docs/docs/formsSections.md

 After you have set up your form, you will now be able to create different sections!
-Sections allow you to direct a user to another group of questions based on their answer(s).
-You can also censor future questions from your users using sections.
+Sections allow you to direct a user to another group of questions based on their answers.
+You can also use this feature to censor future questions on your Google Form.

 ---